 Limited funding is available each year for Classics majors and minors; preference is shown to majors and students with strong records.
 Students are strongly encouraged to strengthen the practicality of their proposal by applying to multiple sources of funding, such as UAR Small Grants and keeping proposed costs reasonable.
 After discussing their plans with the Director of Undergraduate Studies, applicants submit an Undergraduate Student Funding Application that includes expenses, a statement of purpose and an endorsement by the student's faculty advisor.
 Deadline to apply is March 15.

-Stanford Classics in Greece - NEW!
+Stanford Classics in Bay of Naples!

 Students who register in CLASSICS 12L in Winter Quarter 2019-20 can apply for an opportunity to spend spring break in the Bay of Naples in Italy to see first hand the sites that served as inspiration for Latin authors.
 Deadline to apply is December 2, 2019 at 8am PST.